openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"Well, i know that i havenâ€™t be so active in the last months here in lizards or the OWN but that doesnâ€™t mean that i stop my ambassador work, and here is a small story about what i do to integrate the spread of the openSUSE word in my work.
+"Well, i know that i haven’t be so active in the last months here in lizards or the OWN but that doesn’t mean that i stop my ambassador work, and here is a small story about what i do to integrate the spread of the openSUSE word in my work.